hardinb/lab-01-mlr/lab-10.md

 predicted, on average, to receive a course evaluation score of about 3.75

-Slope of gender: All else held constant, course evaluation scores are predicted, on average, to be .17 points higher for male instructors compared to female instructors.
+Slope of gender: Holding beauty constant, course evaluation scores are predicted, on average, to be .17 points higher for male instructors compared to female instructors.